Housing Contract - informational copy only

 The use or possession of firearms or fireworks is strictly prohibited and violators will be prosecuted to the fullest extent of the law.

 The housing of PETS, with the exception of aquarium fish, is PROHIBITED.
 The use of coffee pots, hot plates, hot pots, popcorn poppers, halogen lamps and other similar heat-producing devices is not permitted within student rooms for safety reasons.
 Any such heat-producing device may be confiscated and released at the end of the semester.
 Weightlifting equipment may not be used in student rooms.
-Generally an area, within each hall, is designated for their use.

 The University reserves the right to limit the use of radio, television and stereo system privileges if a resident uses these devices in such a way as to disturb other residents or if their use creates an electrical hazard or maintenance problem.
 This applies particularly to television sets and stereo systems.